mbloch/mapshaper/docs/reference.md

 `point-ratio=`     (star) ratio of minor to major radius of star

 `radii=`           (ring) comma-sep. list of concentric radii, ascending order

+`hole=`            (pie) Radius of the hole in a donut symbol.
+The wedges span the space between `hole=` and `radius=`.
+A negative value is measured inward from the outer radius, so `radius=30 hole=-5` and `radius=30 hole=25` describe the same donut; a negative value is the shorter way to write a band of wedges of a fixed width when `radius=` comes from data.
+A hole as wide as the symbol is ignored, leaving a plain pie.

+`values=`          (pie) Comma-separated list of wedge values.
+Each item can be a number, a field name or a JS expression.
+The values are shares of the whole symbol, so their sum is the 100% value.
+Missing, non-numeric and negative values count as zero, and a symbol whose values are all zero is not drawn.

+`fills=`           (pie) Comma-separated list of wedge fill colors, one for each item in `values=`.
+A wedge whose color is missing, `none`, `transparent` or not a color is left out of the symbol, leaving a gap without shifting the other wedges.

 `length=`          (arrow) length of arrow in pixels